saora/testcafe-typescript_front-back/README.md

 Automation test in backend and frontend using testcafe, typescript, postman collection, supertest

+note: You need to create an account in todoist: https://todoist.com/, then create yout token (login into todoist and go settings/integrations).  -- skip this if you already have it

 1. Prepare the environment by installing the node dependencies:

        npm install